php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

     a.
 The _namespace prefix_ portion of the _fully qualified class name_ MUST
     be replaced with the corresponding _base directory_.

     b.
-Namespace separators in the _relative class name_ portion of the _fully qualified class name_ MUST be replaced with directory separators for the respective operating system.
+Each namespace separator in the _relative class name_ portion of the _fully qualified class name_ MUST be replaced with the `DIRECTORY_SEPARATOR` constant.

     c.
 The result MUST be suffixed with `.php`.